 - If you plan to haul or transport waste resulting from your business operations, you must obtain a Class One Self Hauler Registration from the New York City Business Integrity Commission.
-For an application and more information, call 311 or visit www.nyc.gov/bic
+For an application and more information, contact 311 or visit www.nyc.gov/bic

 Before You File Your DCA License Application:

 You must obtain the following required documents before filing your application.
-Although DCA does not require submission of these documents in order to process your application in person or online, DCA reserves the right to request and examine the documents under section 20.104 of the New York City Administrative Code.
+Although DCA does not require submission of these documents in order to process your application in person or online, DCA reserves the right to request and examine the documents under section 20-104 of the New York City Administrative Code.

-- Applicable Business Certificates based on your Business’s Legal Structure
+- Applicable Business Certificates Based on Your Business’s Legal Structure.

-Sole Proprietorships operating under a name other than your own must file a Business/Assumed Name Certificate with the clerk of the county in which your business is conducted.
+- Sole Proprietorships operating under a name other than your own must file a Business/Assumed Name Certificate with the clerk of the county in which your business is conducted.

-Sole Proprietorships doing business under your own name—and not under a trade or Doing-Business-As (DBA) name—do not need a Business Certificate.
+- Sole Proprietorships doing business under your own name—and not under a trade or Doing-Business-As (DBA) name—do not need a Business Certificate.

-General/Business Partnerships must file your Partnership Certificate with the clerk of the county in which your business is conducted.
+- General/Business Partnerships must file your Partnership Certificate with the clerk of the county in which your business is conducted.

-Businesses incorporated out of state must obtain a Certificate of Doing Business in Good Standing from your home state’s Secretary of State and file this with an application for Authority to Conduct Business in New York with the New York State Secretary of State.
+- Businesses incorporated out of state must obtain a Certificate of Doing Business in Good Standing from your home state’s Secretary of State and file this with an application for Authority to Conduct Business in New York with the New York State Secretary of State.

 When You File Your DCA License Application:

-- Basic License Application
+- Basic License Application (download).

-Applying for the license online does not mean the license is automatically approved.
-A major credit card is required to submit applications online.
-Convenience fees apply.
-After reviewing application requirements, please click the Apply Online link at the bottom of this Web page to submit your application online.
+Online submission: After reviewing the application requirements, please click the Apply Online link at the bottom of the Web page to submit your application.

-Sales Tax Identification Number OR Certificate of Authority Application Confirmation Number
+- Sales Tax Identification Number OR Certificate of Authority Application Confirmation Number.